newhavenrb/conferences/09_Code_to_Joy.md

 ## MINASWAN
 Matz is nice and so we are nice
-To balance out techincal debt or drama, write joyful code!
+To balance out technical debt or drama, write joyful code!
 The only metric for joyful code is to share code
 Give someone a wow moment (share code) to feel joyful!